MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemps-enabledriver.md

 1. As an input argument for a *dhpdev* parameter.
 The equivalent customized hooking function must cast this input parameter to type PDEVOBJ when referencing it.
 An example graphics DDI function is **DrvDitherColor**.

-Note that while a [printer graphics DLL](/windows-hardware/drivers/print/printer-graphics-dll) includes the addresses of its [DrvEnablePDEV](/windows/win32/api/winddi/nf-winddi-drvenablepdev), [DrvDisablePDEV](/windows/win32/api/winddi/nf-winddi-drvdisablepdev), and [DrvResetPDEV](/windows/win32/api/winddi/nf-winddi-drvresetpdev) functions in the DRVENABLEDATA structure, a rendering plug-in for Pscript5 implements **EnablePDEV**, **DisablePDEV**, and **ResetPDEV** as methods of the **IPrintOemPS** interface and does not place their addresses in the DRVENABLEDATA structure.
+While a [printer graphics DLL](/windows-hardware/drivers/print/printer-graphics-dll) includes the addresses of its [DrvEnablePDEV](/windows/win32/api/winddi/nf-winddi-drvenablepdev), [DrvDisablePDEV](/windows/win32/api/winddi/nf-winddi-drvdisablepdev), and [DrvResetPDEV](/windows/win32/api/winddi/nf-winddi-drvresetpdev) functions in the DRVENABLEDATA structure, a rendering plug-in for Pscript5 implements **EnablePDEV**, **DisablePDEV**, and **ResetPDEV** as methods of the **IPrintOemPS** interface and does not place their addresses in the DRVENABLEDATA structure.

 If **IPrintOemPS::EnableDriver** methods are exported by multiple rendering plug-ins, the methods are called in the order that the plug-ins are specified for installation.

-> [!NOTE]
-> Each graphics DDI function can be hooked out by one rendering plug-in.
+Each graphics DDI function can be hooked out by one rendering plug-in.
 If multiple plug-ins attempt to hook out the same graphics DDI function, all hook-outs after the first one are ignored.

 For more information about creating and installing rendering plug-ins, see [Customizing Microsoft's Printer Drivers](/windows-hardware/drivers/print/customizing-microsoft-s-printer-drivers).